rasheedamir/fmu/README.md

 The application will be available on `http://localhost:8080`.
 Note: The default profile is `dev` so, it will run on port `8080`

-###As a Maven project
+###Console

+###Deploy frontend only (Grunt)
+Since front end code does not depend on back-end code the app can be built and run by itself using grunt.
+The following commands should be used at the project root folder when building front end resources:
+1. `npm install` to fetch all packages specified in the Package.json file
+2. `bower install` to fetch all packages specified in the bower.json file
+3. `grunt` to run all grunt tasks to make sure nothing breaks

+When invoking these commands they should be invoked in this order.

+There is also `grunt shell:assemble` command to run all these commands at once.

+###Live-coding
+When developing front-end app live-coding could be a useful feature to use while developing the UI. use `grunt server` to start live-coding, all changes made to the .html, .js, .css files will be loaded and refreshed automatically by grunt.

+###Deploy both frontend & backend (Maven)
-You can launch the Java server with Maven:
+You can launch the Java server with Maven by running following command at the project root folder:

 `mvn spring-boot:run -P<profile_name>`
 e.g.
-`mvn spring-boot:run -Pprod`
+`mvn spring-boot:run -Pprod -Drun.jvmArguments="-XX:MaxPermSize=256M"`

 The application will be available on `http://localhost:9090`

+Please note that due to `PerGem` & `OutOfMemory` issues on few systems we have to pass this extra argument when running through maven: `-Drun.jvmArguments="-XX:MaxPermSize=256M"`

 If you want more information on using Maven, please go to `http://maven.apache.org`

 ##Profiles

-fmu comes with two "profiles":
+fmu comes with three "profiles":

   - _"dev"_ for development: it focuses on ease of development and productivity
+  - _"integration-test"_ for integration-test: ...
   - _"prod"_ for production: it focuses on performance and scalability

 Those profiles come in two different configurations: